Magdalyndim/alx-pre_course/README.md

-My first readme
+My first readme;
-The is the first aLX course
+This is my first github repository from ALX Software Engineering Program